Terminal 1 Arrivals

 Terminal 1 Shopping and Food Hall

 This area is excellent, spacious and well designed.
-When you get to this point, it’s straightforward to find your gate from the instructions on the main info board.
-Give yourself plenty of time though, as some of the departure gates are a long walk.
+When you get to this point, it’s straightforward to find your gate from the main info board’s instructions.
+Give yourself plenty of time, though, as some of the departure gates are a long walk.